mrin2810/ultimate-react-course-2024/07-usepopcorn/README.md

 Too many: Way too hard to use, exposing too much complexiy, hard to code, and provide default values for the props. ({ propName = defaultValue })

 - Strike the right balance between too little and too many props.

+## PropTypes

+- With propTypes we can specify the type of value for the consumer to specify.
+- Checking each type of the prop.
+Easy way is to use TypeScript instead of JavaScript.
+- PropType is also one way to do this.